aleixripoll/hugo-blog/content/post/2012/11-12-grim-fandango.md

 image: images/2012/grim_fandango.webp
 ---

-**Manny:** How's the flow tonight?
+&mdash; How's the flow tonight?

-**Lupe:** We're dead tonight, Manny.
-Everybody's back home for the Day of the Dead, I guess... except for the casino.
+&mdash; We're dead tonight, Manny.
+Everybody's back home for the Day of the Dead, I guess...
+Except for the casino.
 The casino's hopping.
 Why is it that all the people who don't go home are the same people who just love to gamble?

-**Manny:** Well, I guess when you've got nothing to go home to, you've got nothing to lose.
+&mdash; Well, I guess when you've got nothing to go home to, you've got nothing to lose.

-**Lupe:** Hey, we should put that over the door!
+&mdash; Hey, we should put that over the door!